10 Things to Look For In eDiscovery Software

 It goes without saying that the eDiscovery process can be daunting.
 From finding the information you need in a timely manner to exporting data in a review-ready format, there’s a lot that goes into its success.
 Today, more and more organizations are adopting in-house eDiscovery software to increase efficiency and cut back on spending.
 But how do you find the right eDiscovery software for your business?
 And how can you ensure you’re getting the best one?
-These are the questions we’re about to answer!
-By looking for these success factors in potential solutions, you’ll be one step closer to finding the eDiscovery software that’s best for you.
+By looking for the following factors in potential solutions, you’ll be one step closer to finding the eDiscovery software that’s best for you.

 1. Flexible deployment

 Before implementing any eDiscovery software, first make sure that its deployment options fit your needs.
-Whether it be SaaS, single/multi-tenant Cloud, or on-premise, your eDiscovery solution should be compatible with your chosen environment and be able to auto-scale over time.
+Whether it be in the cloud or on-premise, your eDiscovery solution should be compatible with your chosen environment and be able to auto-scale over time.
 To help verify flexibility, ask your eDiscovery software provider what kind of containerization system they use.
 The Kubernetes container tends to be the most popular as it’s supported by Amazon’s AWS, Google’s Cloud Engine (GCE), Microsoft’s Azure, and even private cloud OpenStack.
-If you choose to deploy on-premise, your eDiscovery software provider should be able to tackle an in-house installation in which information is hosted on company computers and cannot be accessed outside of that.
+If you choose to deploy on-premise, your eDiscovery software provider should be able to tackle an in-house installation.
 Whichever option you choose, make sure your eDiscovery software can accommodate your needs.

 2. Fast deployment